Lady Gaga makes an unbilled appearance at the benefit concert

 All five living former US presidents took part in a benefit concert in Texas to raise money for hurricane relief efforts, while President Donald Trump appeared in a taped video message to the concertgoers.

 Former Presidents Barack Obama, George W. Bush, Bill Clinton, George H.W.
-Bush and Jimmy Carter will appear at Reed Arena at Texas A&M University on October 21 for the “Deep From the Heart: The One America Appeal” concert.
+Bush and Jimmy Carter attended Saturday night’s event, named “Deep From the Heart: The One America Appeal,” at Reed Arena at Texas A&M University in College Station.

 Trump planned his taped message to hail the resiliency of the American people following the devastation of this year’s deadly hurricanes and wildfires.
 In it, he calls the effort of his predecessors “tremendous.”